hading/chordpro-mode/README.md

 I'm still developing and experimenting with this, so as I go along I might decide that different mouse or keybindings work better and will probably provide more functionality as I see things that will make the work that I do easier.
+There are some fairly obvious things left to do and I'll add them I need them.
+If you have any ideas feel free to create an issue (or even better do it and send a pull request).

 ## Installation ##